openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * `client_metadata`
 * `request`

 The `client_id` and `client_id_scheme` MUST be omitted in unsigned requests.
-The wallet determines the Client Identifier from the origin as asserted by the Browser.
+The Wallet determines the Client Identifier from the origin as asserted by the Browser.
+How the Wallet receives the origin from is up to the user agent and app platform and is out of scope of this profile.

 This profile introduces a new parameter `expected_origins`.